rdbliss/rdbliss.github.io/_posts/2020-11-15-martingales-and-pólya-s-urn.md

 $$\lim_n E[\exp(M_n z)] = \frac{e^z - 1}{z}.$$

 Well!
 This is intensely interesting.
-The function on the left is the moment generating function for the *uniform distribution on $(0, 1)$!* Could this be true?
+The function on the right is the moment generating function for the *uniform distribution on $(0, 1)$!* Could this be true?
 Could the limit of a discrete process be a continuous one?
 Look at these
 graphs: